sulrich/capirca/doc/arista_tp.md

 ## filter types
 Traffic-policies are dual-address-family by default.
 A term may be either of type ipv4 or ipv6.
 If the filter type is defined as mixed (the default), then both match/action statements for each address family will be generated.  if the operator wishes to create an ipv4 or ipv6 only filter, the inet and inet6 tokens within the header will be honored and only addresses from the respective address family will be rendered.

-Note, EOS will by default generate an `ipvX-default-all` term which provides a default permit/accept action.
-If there is a
+EOS will, by default create an 'ipvX-default-all' term for the alternate address family.  (see below)

 ## action
 The fully supported actions are: `accept`, and `deny`.
 Use of `reject`, or `reject-with-tcp-rst` will result in the generation of deny actions in the rendered traffic policy.